empathic-ai/altimit/README.md

 • User Interfaces: Easily create complex, scalable, platform-agnostic user interfaces.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This basic notion is integral to Altimit's elasticity—enabling it to be compatible with a plethora of third-party editors and frameworks.

+## The Engine

+Altimit's Engine is built on top of the Godot engine, leveraging its cross-platform support and open architecture.

 ## Opening the Metaverse